Introduction

 - Do not remove hair routinely – if necessary do this immediately prior to surgery with an electric clipper

-- Patient advice – shower prior to surgery, encourage weight loss, optimised nutrition (to promote wound healing), good diabetic control, and smoking cessation
+- Patient advice – encourage weight loss and smoking cessation, optimise nutrition (to promote wound healing) and ensure good diabetic control if applicable

 Intraoperative Phase